 -When ln(CRP increased by 4 fold (ln(4)–ln (1)), the difference in mean fibrinogen was 51.057.

+4.5/5 points.
+As for part b, you incorrectly stated that it is the mean ln(CRP) that has a difference – it is the mean fibrinogen that is different across levels of log-transformed CRP.

 8d.
-The geometric mean of natural log transformed CRP gave a constant ratio in fitted values when comparing groups that differed by a c-fold increase in CRP levels.
+The geometric mean of fibrinogen modeled on natural log transformed CRP gave a constant ratio in fitted values when comparing groups that differed by a c-fold increase in CRP levels.

 -When ln(CRP) increased by (ln(9)-ln(8)), the ratio of fibrinogen geometric means = 1.012.